Training Contract Applications

 It’s the chance to make an impact on the recruiters before they even look at your training contract application form or CV.

-The letter should be no more than one page long with a font size of either 11 or 12.
+The letter, similar to the law personal statement, should be no more than one page long with a font size of either 11 or 12.
 It’s important to be as concise as possible with it.
-Some firms will even give you a word count, and if this is the case, you must stick to it.
+Some firms will even give you a word count for your training contract cover letter, and if this is the case, you must stick to it.

 Tips on how to write a good training contract cover letter: